-The best states for full-time RV living include options for every season and a variety of things to see and do.
+The best states for full-time RV living include options for every season and various things to see and do, with an average of 50 federal parks.
 While you will need to choose a state to set up your domicile address while living in an RV full-time, that doesn't have to be the place you spend all of your time.
-The best part of living in an RV is the ability to move around and see the country, and our top 10 states should be on your list.
+The best part of living in an RV is the ability to move around, and our top 10 RV states should be on your list.

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident auto insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one auto insurance provider and cannot guarantee quotes from any single provider.
 Our partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.